sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - You can use various approaches for this, including Pulumi and Terraform.
 - You should monitor your infrastructure, checking for divergences between the declared state and the actual one.
 - A configuration drift management tool can help you spot these inconsistency, raise alerts, and even roll-back any undeclared changes.
+- Nobody should have direct access to any database, network, console, or anything.
+- Structure a mechanism for requesting and granting temporary and audited access (read or write) to resources.
+This needs to be approved and recorded.
 - In terms of provisioning, a fully scripted approach will work well, except when infrastructure needs to be provisioned as part of some users' actions.
 In this case, you'll need dynamic provisioning, and Terraform can leave you with an inconsistent state in case of failure.
 So Kubernetes Operators are a better approach for this.

 ## Configuration management